 - Direct the users’ next step after they tap or swipe the message: App Home Screen, Message Center page, Landing Page, Deep Link, Web Page / URL, or Share.

-- Set a tag to mark the event, for retargeting manually or through an automation or journey.
+- Set a tag to mark the event, for retargeting manually or through an automation or sequence.

 - Record a conversion event: each button tap is counted and included in per-push reports.